 - International students who are in the U.S. under the terms of a visa, should see the Special Information for International Students below.

 1) Students should first find a class they would like to take.
-Spring 2015 classes can be found at the link below (use the drop down menu at the top to change between subject areas):
+Fall 2015 classes can be found at the link below (use the drop down menu at the top to change between subject areas):

 Special students are limited to a maximum of 8 credits, so a Special Student may take one or two four-credit classes.